elkolotfi/free-pass-porter/README.md

 - 🧪 All tests pass
 - 📊 Code coverage is at least 80%
 - 🚦 Linting checks are green
-- 🚀 Automatic deployment to Cloudflare Pages
+- 🚀 Automatic deployment to Firebase Hosting

 ## 🚀 Getting Started